rreece/rreece.github.io/outline-of-philosophy/scientific-method.md

 -   [Eratosthenes (276-195/194 BCE)](http://en.wikipedia.org/wiki/Eratosthenes)
-    -   Estimated the circumference of the Earth to be 50 times the distance between Alexandria and Syene, which was pretty acurate as it is actually 47.9 times! [^Weinberg2015p76] Eratosthenes concluded the circumference to be 50 times that distance (when it is actually 47.9 times the distance)
+    -   Estimated the circumference of the Earth to be 50 times the distance between Alexandria and Syene, which was pretty acurate as it is actually 47.9 times! [^Weinberg2015p76]
 -   [Lucretius (99-55 BCE)](http://en.wikipedia.org/wiki/Lucretius)

 Weinberg: